attrill20/FPLFixtureCalendar/README.md

 - Add a header Navbar for the site
 - Fix favicon

-- Create a proper server to allow data to be displayed on the deployed version
 - Create more indepth FDR ranking (FPL 1-5 not specific enough)
 - Fix issue over blank / double GWs (may need to define each GW first)
 - Check that only upcoming fixtures display